Friday, May 31, 2013

 I send out a newsletter once a year, when I have a new book out, to update readers on what’s happening and to remind them that I’m still writing.
 I include any new publishing events, awards or books.
 For instance, I won a bronze medal from Independent Publishers this spring.
 That will go in my fall newsletter to announce my new book, Long Gone Man, coming out in Sept from Touch Wood.
 To receive newsletters, which you can use as a template, go to www.phyllissmallman.com and I’ll add you to the list.

 This is the most important point.
 You want people to like you.
 Don’t annoy them.
-Don’t over send things to them, don’t over-invite them to events, don’t over social media them and most important, don’t always make it about you.
+Don’t over-send things to them, don’t over-invite them to events, don’t over social media them and most importantly, don’t always make it about you.
 Be nice.

 Mystery Mini Chats followed the panel discussions.
 It was an opportunity for readers and authors to engage in dialogue about books.